prokok/stat159-fall2016-project1/README.md

 In this repository, there are 2 directories namely, paper and images.

-Paper includes sections and output files from sections.
-Sections includes abstract, introduction, discussion, and conclusion md files.
+Paper includes sections directory, paper.html, and paper.md.
+In sections, there are 4 md files: 00-abstract, 01-introduction, 02-discussion, and 03-conclusion.

-Images contains png files that are put on the outputfile.
+Images contains png files that are used in md files.

 Author : Phil Hoon, Oh